LuckyMaley/ADOReportingSystem/README.md

 > **Note:** An Azure SQL Cloud Database can also be implemented on this project.

 - The project consists of private pages and users must have an account to use the system.
+- Users have two roles, namely, member and owner.
+- The Default user is an owner and the rest that register from the register page are members.
+- The owner can change the role of users.

 # Config